Online Privacy Statement

 How We Protect Your Information

 We use what we believe to be commercially reasonable measures to protect your personal information from loss, misuse, or unauthorized access, disclosure, alteration or destruction.
 Nevertheless, please be advised that no security measure, system, or control is infallible.
 We accordingly do not guarantee the security or confidentiality of Personal Information and disclaim any express or implied warranties, duties or conditions in that regard.
-If any applicable law imposes on us a duty with respect to these matters that cannot be disclaimed, you acknowledge and agree that our commercially reasonable precautions shall be considered to be satisfy that duty unless (and only unless) we have engaged in willful misconduct.
+If any applicable law imposes on us a duty with respect to these matters that cannot be disclaimed, you acknowledge and agree that our commercially reasonable precautions shall be considered to be satisfied that duty unless (and only unless) we have engaged in willful misconduct.

 While we strive to protect your personal information, please also note that you have a role in the security of your personal information.
-For example, you should not provide us with personal information that we do not request; you are responsible for controlling access to any personal computing device through which your personal information may be stored or accessed; and you are responsible for safeguarding any passwords or other log-in credentials to may be used to access to your personal information.
-If you provide us with information through our websites, you must use a secure socket layer enabled browser, because we use industry standard secure socket layer encryption to protect the security of your information when it is transmitted over the Internet.
+For example, you should not provide us with personal information that we do not request; you are responsible for controlling access to any personal computing device through which your personal information may be stored or accessed; and you are responsible for safeguarding any passwords or other log-in credentials to may be used to access your personal information.
+If you provide us with information through our websites, you must use a secure socket layer enabled browser, because we use industry-standard secure socket layer encryption to protect the security of your information when it is transmitted over the Internet.

 We urge you to take every precaution to protect your personal data when you are on the Internet.
 We suggest that, at a minimum, you change your passwords often, that your passwords include a combination of letters, numbers and special characters, and that you make certain you are using a secure browser.
 Products and services are available which can help give you privacy protection while navigating the Web.